Tom Price Appointment Bodes Well For Biotech In 2017

 Biotechnology stocks, particularly pharmaceutical stocks, are likely to do well in 2017 for several reasons.
 The likely appointment of Dr. Tom Price to serve in Donald Trump's cabinet as Secretary of Health and Human Services will be a major plus for 2017.

 Drug companies have underperformed the market in 2015 and 2016 for two major reasons (apart from the specific situations of particular companies).
-Biotechs outperformed the market from 2009 until mid 2015, creating the perception they were overpriced.
-Then the pricing of drugs was brought into question, leading to fears that insurers and in particular Medicare/Medicaid would force prices down.
+Biotechs outperformed the market from 2009 until mid-2015, creating the perception they were overpriced.
+Then the pricing of drugs was brought into question, leading to fears that insurers, and in particular, Medicare/Medicaid would force prices down.
 The famous Hillary tweet and the rhetoric of Senator Bernie Sanders made it seem like pharmaceutical companies might be headed towards non-profit status.

-The chart of the iShares Nasdaq Biotechology ETF (NASDAQ:IBB) reflects that:
+The chart of the iShares Nasdaq Biotechnology ETF (NASDAQ:IBB) reflects that:

 While Donald Trump has tweeted that "I'm going to bring down drug prices," he has also announced his nominee for Health and Human Services (which oversees Medicare, Medicaid, and much more).
-Apparently prices will be brought down through competition and deregulation, not by the government setting prices.
+Apparently, prices will be brought down through competition and deregulation, not by the government setting prices.
 At least that is the stated philosophy of Dr. Tom Price.

-Dr. Price worked as an orthopedic specialist before being first elected to Georgia state Senate in 1996.
+Dr. Price worked as an orthopedic specialist before being first elected to Georgia State Senate in 1996.
 He was elected to Congress in 2004, where he has served on the House Ways and Means Committee's subcommittee on health.

 Dr. Price favors the free enterprise model for medicine.
 He wrote and sponsored the Empowering Patients First Act, a potential Republican alternative to Obamacare.
 The Act does not abolish Medicare or Medicaid, but does use tax deductions and credits to help individuals and organizations afford medical insurance.
 Dr. Price is particularly concerned about overregulation of doctors and the costs of medical malpractice lawsuits.